rchau0623/Stwickers/README.md

 This take home aims to test:
 - If the intern can put together a functioning project within the allotted time.
-- If the intern has a basic familiarity with Git, JavaScript, GatsbyJS, React.js, Node.js and server interaction.
+- If the intern has a basic familiarity with Git, JavaScript, React.js, Node.js and server interaction.
 - If the intern can set up a basic Node.js server to function as a REST API for the client application they build out.
 - If the intern can utilize a framework they're perhaps unfamiliar with to meet the requirements of the spec.